DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/work-with-multiple-windows.md

 # Work with Multiple Windows

-TestCafe can open, close, and switch between browser windows.
-This lets users test pop-ups, OAuth login forms, and multi-window web apps.
+The TestCafe API includes methods that open, close, and switch between browser windows.
+You can work with pop-up windows and OAuth login forms, debug complex multi-window applications, or run multiple instances of the same web app side by side.

+>This feature is in beta.
+You will be unable to take videos and screenshots of child windows.
+Additionally, multi-window tests can not yet run in cloud browsers.

 ## Basic use